 The Sex Ed in our educational system leaves much to be desired.
 Sadly, what Sex Ed doesn’t teach you are the empowering and non-fear based aspects of your sexuality.
 It’s up to you to discover those.
-And fortunately, if you have the right support, it’s the most important thing you will ever do.
+And when you do it’ll be one of the most important discoveries in your life.

 Most every teenage girl in America will receive some form of Sex Ed while she is in school.
 The question is did it make an impact?
 And more importantly, did it make a positive impact?

-Was the Sex Ed you were given prepare you for being a healthy sexually active woman in your life?
+Did the Sex Ed you received prepare you for being a healthy sexually active woman in your life?

 Human needs are complex.
 You add “female” to that and you get a very delicate or rather subtle and refined environment that is required regarding sexuality.
 But who would have known?
 I didn’t.
-It took me years and many painful experiences to understand the harshness I had put myself through in intimate settings.
+It took me years, many painful experiences and lots of education to understand the harshness I had put myself through in intimate settings.